Estádio Beira-Rio: Construction

-No exact records exist regarding when the idea to construct Beira-Rio originated.
-However, it is known that the first significant step towards building the stadium occurred on September 12, 1956.
-On this date, Ephraim Pinheiro Cabral, a former president of Internacional from 1951 to 1952, proposed a project in the Porto Alegre City Council to donate an eight-hectare plot of land to the Clube do Povo for the construction of a new stadium.
+On September 12, 1956, Ephraim Pinheiro Cabral—a former president of Sport Club Internacional (or simply 'Internacional' for short) from 1951 to 1952—proposed a project in the Porto Alegre City Council to donate an eight-hectare plot of land to the Clube do Povo for the construction of a new stadium.
 The only complication was that the land was situated within the Rio Guaíba.
 Hence, if the proposal were to be approved, filling the area would be necessary before commencing construction.

 The landfill started to become a reality in late 1957 with the arrival of the 'Ster' dredger.
-Celebrated by Internacional's directors, this event served as symbolic event for the future construction of an unprecedented venue in the southern region of the country.
 Nevertheless, there were times when the construction lagged behind.
-At the time, there were many skeptics who joked that he was actually buying a 'Floating Seat'.
-Despite the jokes, even depicted in newspaper cartoons, the early 1960s marked the beginning of positive developments for the landfill taking shape over the Guaíba.
-Led by José Pinheiro Borda, who would later have the stadium officially named after him, a Portuguese immigrant who arrived in Porto Alegre in 1929 and quickly became devoted to Internacional.
-A Works Commission was then promptly established.
+At the time, many skeptics joked that he was actually buying a 'Floating Seat', with these critiques being depicted in newspaper cartoons.
+The early 1960s marked the beginning of positive developments for the landfill taking shape over the Guaíba.
+Led by José Pinheiro Borda, who would later have the stadium officially named after him, a Portuguese immigrant who arrived in Porto Alegre in 1929.
+A Works Commission was established soon after.

 Beside Borda on the committee were Ephraim, serving as vice-president; Manoel Tavares, Eraldo Hermann, and José Asmus, overseeing purchase of materials; Arno Larsen, Paulo Reginato, and Jader de Souza, handling treasury matters; Aldo Dias Rosa and Hugo Martins Martinez, managing accounting tasks; alongside Rui Tedesco and Thompson Flores, focusing on the technical aspects of the project.
-The team facilitated progress at the so-called Giant, collaborating with the municipality to acquire new machinery for efficiency.
-Additionally, they emphasized the importance of fan support, recognizing it as a significant factor in advancing the stadium's construction efforts.
+The team facilitated progress at the so-called Gigante, collaborating with the municipality to acquire new machinery for efficiency.
+Additionally, they emphasized the importance of fan support as a significant factor in advancing the stadium's construction efforts.